scandinavianairlines/remix-azure-functions/examples/azure-functions-v4/README.md

 ## How it works

+This example is using the new [**Node.js v4 programming model**][model] to create an Azure Functions HTTP handler, one of the main differences with the previous version is that now the handler is being indexed by the _runtime_ based on the **package.json main property**.
 The _SSR function_ expect to receive any request with the route to render as a path parameter, so it can be used as a catch-all function.
 The configuration is set in the `handler.js` file with `route: '{*path}'`, an example of a request would be:

 ```bash